December 20, 2012

 Summertime Vegetable Salad with Pinto Beans - My Mother's Way

 With six kids out of school for the summer and my father's preference for freshly cooked meals, making hearty salads was my mother's way of staying away from standing over a hot stove during those really hot summers.
-For many years we lived in an old-style house where the kitchen was located across the hayat (courtyard) away and separate from the dining area, living room and the rest of the house.
-The kitchen was small with a few cabinets/shelves filled with pots and pans and with only one window and no air conditioning.
+For many years, we lived in an old-style house where the kitchen was located across the hayat (courtyard) away and separate from the dining area, living room, and the rest of the house.
+The kitchen was small with a few cabinets/shelves filled with pots and pans, and with only one window and no air conditioning.
 It was in that dreary matbakh (kitchen) that anything Maman made tasted wonderfully delicious.
 Her pinto beans were exceptionally tasty.
-Her secret was using good olive oil and freshly squeezed lime juice and she would always serve the pinto beans in a large clear glass fish shaped platter.
-It was in that dark and removed kitchen in a small town in Khuzestan where the root of my inspiration and passion for my Turmeric and Saffron blog was formed.
+Her secret was using good olive oil and freshly squeezed lime juice, and she would always serve the pinto beans in a large, clear glass fish-shaped platter.
+It was in that dark and remote kitchen in a small town in Khuzestan where the root of my inspiration and passion for my Turmeric and Saffron blog was formed.

 Vegetable Salad